-- All students taking clinical courses (except EMS and Health Information) must maintain health insurance.
+- All students taking clinical courses (except EMT-Basic) must maintain health insurance.
 Students are automatically enrolled and billed by the college for the Student Health Insurance Plan through Allen J. Flood, Inc., unless proof of comparable coverage is provided.
-If you have comparable insurance, you may waive the school's contracted plan*.
+If you have comparable insurance, you may waive the school's contracted plan.

-- Please check with your individual program for more information about the insurance waiver process, as some programs waive for students.
+- Please check with your individual program for more information about the insurance waiver process.

 - You may waive online at CHP (once the information for the current school year is posted by the Flood company).

 - Please contact Angela French of A.J.
-Flood directly for more specifics or questions about waiving the insurance at afrench@ajfusa or 1-800-734-9225.
+Flood directly for more specifics or questions about waiving the insurance at afrench@ajfusa.

 *You may explore options for comparable insurance at the New York State of Health Insurance Marketplace website.
 Many MCC students qualify for low or no cost insurance available through this program, and enrollment for these particular programs is year round.You may also contact one of the local representatives below for assistance:

 Sheila Forsett (585) 754-7011 or email@example.com